OliverStone01/Security-lab/setup/vm-setup-mac.md

 sudo apt get upgrade
 ```

-You now have succefully setup a virtual machine running Kali linux on Mac.
+You now have successfully setup a virtual machine running Kali linux on Mac.